 By Abraham Cooper and Yitzchok Adlerstein*

-*Co- author, Rabbi Yitzchok Adlerstein is Director of Interfaith Affairs for the Simon Wiesenthal Center
+*Rabbis Abraham Cooper and Yitzchok Adlerstein are the Associate Dean and Director of Interfaith Affairs at The Simon Wiesenthal Center